whatwouldmarvindo/intervals-mcp-server/README.md

 # Intervals.icu MCP Server

-This package implements a Model Context Protocol (MCP) server for connecting Claude with the Intervals.icu API.
-It provides tools for authentication, activity data retrieval, workout management, and wellness data handling.
+Model Context Protocol (MCP) server for connecting Claude with the Intervals.icu API.
+It provides tools for authentication and data retrieval for activities, events, and wellness data.

 ## Requirements